 South Plains College is approved by the Veterans Administration to offer a wide variety of college-level courses for the veteran student.
-Certificate programs as well as associate-degree courses that can be transferred to 4-year colleges have been certified by the VA and meet all requirements for the veteran to be able to use his or her educational benefits.
-Benefits are specific to each student and the various types of benefits available can be researched online at www.gibill.va.gov.
+Certificate programs as well as associate-degree courses that can be transferred to 4-year college have been certified by the VA and meet all requirements for the veteran to be able to use his or her educational benefits.
+Benefits are specific to each student and the various types of benefits available can be researched online at www.benefits.va.gov/gibill.
 Veteran educational benefits are administered through the Financial Aid Office at South Plains College.
-For additional information and assistance, contact the Veteran Benefits Coordinator on the Levelland Campus, the Financial Aid/Veteran Benefits Advisor at the SPC Reese Center, or the Department of Veteran Affairs at 1-888-442-4551.
+For additional information and assistance, contact the VA Advisor on the Levelland Campus, the VA Advisor at the SPC Reese Center, or the Department of Veteran Affairs at 1-888-442-4551.

 Child of Veteran

 If a member of the armed forces was killed in action, died as a result of a service-related injury, or has a permanent or total disability as the result of a service-connected incident, educational benefits are extended to his or her children under certain conditions.

 Under certain conditions, the widow or widower of a veteran or the spouse of a veteran with a permanent or total disability, as the result of a service-connected incident, is eligible to receive educational benefits.

 All veteran students must first be accepted for admission to South Plains College in order to utilize their veteran benefits.
 Applications can be made online at www.southplainscollege.edu or by submitting a paper application to the Admissions Office.

 Submit Member Copy 4 of their DD-214 to the Admissions Office.
 (Copies of a DD-214 may be requested online at http://vetrecs.archives.gov/)